pimcore/pimcore-docs/README.md

 * Yarn
 * Install dependencies: `yarn`

 Alter files in `themes/pimcore`, run `gulp` to build CSS and JS files and commit generated files back to the repository.
-To continously build assets you can use `gulp watch` to watch styles and scripts and automatically rebuild assets.
+You can use `gulp watch` to watch styles and scripts and automatically rebuild assets.